brainflow-dev/brainflow/docs/GameEngines.rst

 Unity
 -------

 Integration with Unity can be done only using C# binding.
-And currently it works only for Windows.
+We tested it only on Windows, but it may work on Unix too.

 You can build C# binding from source or download compiled package directly from `Nuget <https://www.nuget.org/packages/brainflow/>`_.